 Launching a new product is a big gamble, especially if your whole business rests on it.
 If the new product succeeds, then your business is a success as well.
-If the new product is a bust, you may find yourself in a really tight position especially if you put all your resources in creating the product.
+If the new product is a bust, you may find yourself in a really tight position especially if you put all your resources into creating the product.
 Here are some of the best strategies you can use to launch a new product successfully:

 Start with a Winning Product

 What is a great product?
 It must be a product that solves a problem for users that is easy to use, efficient and effective.
-It has to fulfill a real need among its users, and work in a way that it is expected to function.
+It has to fulfill a real need among its users and work in a way that it is expected to function.
 It should deliver on its promise.
 If possible, it should also be unique.
 Most of all, it has to be a product that will compel people to love it – and be passionate about it.

 Get the Pulse of the Market

 While you can’t really predict whether the product will be a success, you can increase your chances at succeeding by knowing the pulse of your target market.
 Big businesses typically do this through extensive market research.
 As a small business with limited capital, improvise and do your customer research at a smaller scale — e.g. do giveaways in exchange for answering your survey questions online.